 What is nasal septum repair?

 Nasal septum repair is a type of nose surgery.
-It is sometimes called septoplasty.
 It fixes the wall of cartilage between the nostrils.
 This is called the septum.

 Doctors usually do this surgery through the inside of the nose.
 In most cases, no cut is made on the outside of the nose.

 To do the surgery, the doctor cuts the outer membrane that lines your nose.
-Then he or she lifts the membrane away from the cartilage wall.
+Then the doctor lifts the membrane away from the cartilage wall.
 Next, the cartilage is reshaped or moved, or both.
 Then the doctor puts the membrane back.

 After the surgery, you may have splints and packing inside and outside your nose.
 These help hold the cartilage in place while it heals.